Brand Storytelling

 • Personal connections (how it relates to your own experience)

-The Power of Transportation
+The Pull of Transportation

 Stories vs Stats: Why Numbers Don't Move People

-Statistics are abstract.
+Numbers have their place.
+They build credibility.
+But they don’t move people to act.
 They require mental effort to process and interpret.
 "Our software reduces processing time by 35%" makes you think.
 It doesn't make you feel.

-Stories are concrete.
-They're about specific people in specific situations.
-"Sarah used to spend three hours every Friday on reports.
-Now she finishes in under two hours and uses the extra time to coach her team" creates a mental image you can relate to.
+“Our software reduces processing time by 35%” makes you think.
+“Sarah used to spend three hours every Friday on reports.
+Now she finishes in under two and uses that time to coach her team” makes you feel.

-Practical Applications for Marketers
+Practical Applications in Marketing

-Start with the struggle, not the solution.
 Your customer's challenge is more interesting than your product's features.
 Let people connect with the problem before you present the solution.

-Use sensory details.
 Instead of "it was stressful," say "she was staring at her computer screen at 9 PM, her third cup of coffee gone cold."
 Details make stories real.

-Make your customer the hero.
 Your brand should be the helpful guide, not the main character.
 People want to see themselves succeeding, not watch you succeed.

-Create emotional stakes.
 What happens if your customer doesn't solve their problem?
 What do they gain when they do?
 Make the outcome matter.

-Use the power of "what if."
 Hypothetical scenarios engage the same brain regions as real stories.
 "Imagine if you could reduce your admin time by half" starts the simulation process.

-Key Takeaways:
+Key Takeaways

 • Our brains are wired for stories - multiple brain regions activate simultaneously when we hear narratives, creating rich, memorable experiences